Socratic Models: Composing Zero-Shot Multimodal Reasoning with Language: Egocentric Perception Appendix

 \subsection{Why Egocentric Perception?}

 We highlight SMs on egocentric perception because it is an important yet challenging computer vision domain \cite{grauman2021ego4d,damen2020rescaling,sigurdsson2018charades} with downstream applications in augmented reality (AR) and robotics \cite{saycan2022arxiv}.
 From unusual viewpoints to the lack of temporal curation -- the characteristics of first-person videos are unique and not often found in existing datasets, which focus more on generic Internet content captured from third-person spectator views \cite{deng2009imagenet,lin2014microsoft,sharma2018conceptual}.
 Notably, this domain shift makes it difficult for data-driven egocentric models to benefit from the standard paradigm of pretraining on third person Internet data \cite{li2021ego,sigurdsson2018charades}.
-See Related Work (Sec.~\ref{sec:background-and-related}) for a more detailed discussion on prior work in egocentric perception -- overall, the key challenges for the field have included how to acquire sufficient egocentric data, and/or how to make sufficient use of this data (either with dense labels, or otherwise).
+Overall, the key challenges have included how to acquire sufficient egocentric data, and/or how to make sufficient use of this data (either with dense labels, or otherwise).

 Despite the challenges of egocentric perception, we find that SMs can reconcile the complementary strengths of pretrained foundation models to address these difficulties through contextual reasoning.
 For example, while modern activity recognition models trained on third person data might over-index to the motion of the primary person in video (making the models difficult to be adapted to first-person videos), we find that LMs like GPT-3 can suggest equally plausible activities (\eg ``receiving a package'') that may be occurring given only a brief description of the scene (\eg ``front porch'') and the objects detected in the image (``package, driveway, door'') by a VLM.
-These activity suggestions are often more expressive than the class categories that can be found in typical activity recognition datasets (\eg Charades \cite{sigurdsson2018charades}, Kinetics \cite{smaira2020short}), and reflect the information already stored in the model, agnostic to the point of view.
+These activity suggestions are often more expressive than the class categories that can be found in typical activity recognition datasets (\eg Charades \cite{sigurdsson2018charades}, Kinetics \cite{smaira2020short}), and reflect the information already stored in the models, agnostic to the point of view.
 Our SM system for egocentric perception leverages these advantages, and also suggests future research directions in contextual reasoning that leverage existing language-based models without having to curate large annotated datasets.